UPD: This post was edited and updated in February 2025.

 - Can you test the browser for free?
 If yes, which one suits you best?

-To summarize the comparison, we have rounded up some pros and cons.
+To summarize the comparison, I have rounded up some pros and cons.
 Compare the browsers and count the costs on your own to find the best one.

 Comparison Criterium | Indigo Browser | GoLogin |